NAR Association Health Plan Policy

 What is NAR Doing?

 NAR continues to evaluate whether and how AHPs can offer health insurance solutions to members and their families.
-NAR has conducted and will be conducting extensive research through surveys and nationwide focus groups.
-Additionally, NAR has retained outside health insurance consultants to develop channels of communication with large insurance companies pursuing AHPs and is working to better understand and secure favorable state regulatory environments.
-These efforts will continue, but the insurance companies have yet to show an appetite for offering a national AHP to NAR or any other trade association given the ongoing legal challenges and state regulatory barriers.
+NAR has conducted extensive research through surveys and nationwide focus groups.
+NAR has also worked with outside health insurance consultants connected to large insurance companies evaluating AHPs to better understand options and secure favorable state regulatory environments.
+These efforts will continue, but insurance companies have yet to show an appetite for offering a national AHP to NAR or any other trade association given the ongoing legal challenges and state regulatory barriers.
 There has been significant progress, but NAR still must take a number of concrete steps to find workable solutions.

-A number of state and local REALTOR® associations have pursued health insurance solutions for members through AHPs and NAR continues to offer support for these programs.
-Check out NAR’s AHP Toolkit for these useful resources.
+A number of state and local REALTOR® associations in the past have pursued health insurance solutions for members through AHPs, which NAR has supported.
 Successful state and local implementation could serve as an example for insurers and could set the stage for a national plan down the road.

 Shortly after the DOL issued the AHP rule, more than a dozen states filed suit to overturn the rule.
 Many of the states also issued conflicting legal guidance.
-This combination has created uncertainty for insurance providers.
+This combination created uncertainty for insurance providers, leading to discontinuation of many AHPs for self-employed individuals.

 On March 28, 2019, the U.S. District Court for the District of Columbia held in favor of the AGs opposing the rule, striking down essential provisions allowing self-employed individuals to participate in an AHP and prohibiting “unrelated” employers from banding together to sponsor an AHP.
 Learn more about the court decision.

 On May 31, 2019, the Department of Justice filed an appeal in the case.
-Pending the outcome of the appeal, the Department of Labor has issued a series of “question and answer” guidance on the court ruling to address outstanding questions related to AHP operations.
+Pending the outcome of the appeal, the Department of Labor issued a series of “question and answer” guidance on the court ruling to address outstanding questions related to AHP operations (see NAR summary).

-Oral arguments in the case were held in November and a decision is expected in late winter or early spring.
+Oral arguments in the case were held in November of 2019 and a decision is still pending.

 Where Are We Now?

 The uncertainty in the legal landscape has prevented, at this time, a national insurance provider from stepping forward to offer a nationwide AHP option to NAR or any national trade association.
-Until the legal uncertainty is dissipated by Federal courts, or more states issue rules providing market stability, insurance companies are unlikely to develop acceptable plans that would be an attractive option for members.
+Until the legal uncertainty is resolved by Federal courts, or more states issue rules providing market stability, insurance companies are unlikely to develop acceptable nationwide AHPs.

-In the meantime, NAR continues met with the Department of Labor encouraging protection of important provisions in the AHP rule that gives members access to these more affordable options.
-NAR also urged the Secretary to collaborate with the Department of Health and Human Services to ensure that federal law should not preempt states making statutory changes to allow for AHPs while the federal litigation is resolved.
+In the meantime, NAR continues met with the Department of Labor supporting the benefits of AHPs that gives self-employed individuals access to more affordable insurance options.
+NAR has also urged the Secretary to collaborate with the Department of Health and Human Services to ensure that federal law should not preempt states making statutory changes to allow for AHPs while the federal litigation is resolved.

-NAR also remains invested in state and local association efforts to pursue AHPs and has developed an AHP Toolkit of resources for Associations to use as they investigate and seek to implement an AHP in their area.
+NAR remains invested in state and local association efforts to pursue AHPs and has provided resources for Associations to use as they investigate and seek to implement an AHP in their area.